-"Contract of Purchase" shall mean the Contract of Purchase between the Authority and the Original Purchaser pertaining to the sale of the Bonds.
+"Contract of Purchase" shall mean each contract of purchase between Dartmouth-Hitchcock Health and the Underwriters of a series of the Bonds.

-"Corporate Trust Office" shall mean the office of the Bond Trustee and the Paying Agent at which its corporate trust business is conducted, which at the date hereof is located at One Federal Street, Third Floor, Boston, Massachusetts 02110, Attention: Corporate Trust Services.
+"Corporate Trust Office" shall mean the designated office of the Bond Trustee at which its corporate trust business is conducted, which at the date hereof is located at U.S. Bank National Association, One Federal Street, Boston, Massachusetts 02110, Attention: Corporate Trust Department, except that with respect to presentation of Bonds for payment or for registration of transfer or exchange, such term shall mean the office or agency of the Bond Trustee at which, at any particular time, its corporate trust agency business shall be conducted.